Want to know more about the financial advisor career path?

-Having a broad and active social network is one of the reasons that many successful financial planners enter this field after working in a related occupation such as accountant, auditor, insurance sales agent, lawyer or securities, commodities and financial services sales agent.
+Having a broad and active social network is one of the reasons that many successful financial planners enter this field after working in a related occupation such as accountant, auditor, insurance sales agent, lawyer or securities, commodities, and financial services sales agent.

 You can work as a part-time or full-time financial planner/financial advisor, based on the work and clients.
 Most of the time, you need to be available for at least 10-12 hours a day, based on the client’s time for meetings.
-Normally, financial planners work for 40-50 hours a week.
+Normally, financial advisors work for 40-50 hours a week.

-Where do Financial Planners/ Advisors work?
+Where do Financial Advisors work?

 However, four out of 10 personal financial advisors are self-employed, operating small investment advisory firms, usually in urban areas.